hoobs-org/HOOBS/.github/ISSUE_TEMPLATE/bug_report.md

 **Pervious version**
 If you upgraded, please let us know your previous version.

-**Did you orginally upgrade to HOOBS 3 from HOOBS 2.1.1?**
-Did you perform an upgrade from HOOBS 2.1.1?
-Some things are different.
-- [ ] Yes
-- [ ] No

 **What device are you using?**
 Please let us know the device you are running HOOBS on.
 - [ ] HOOBS Box